wmcnamara/crynn/README.md

 </p>

 ## Introduction
    Crynn is an open source game engine created with C++20 and OpenGL.
-It is very barebones as it stands.
    Crynn is not overtly user friendly.
-Knowledge of matrix math, event systems, OpenGL and GLFW is required.
+Knowledge of matrix math, OpenGL and GLFW is required.
    Currently only supports building to Windows.

 ### Disclaimer